 Coinciding with material from this more recent age, I also mine popular culture references from the 1940's.
 These earlier sources speak to me of my relationship with my late father, and his stories of escape from persecution in Hungary at that time.
-Optimistic narratives informed by childhood memories of, for instance, America’s global potency, are represented in visual interventions.
-I view the current decay of the American Century’s hegemony through this nostalgic lens.
+Optimistic narratives informed by my childhood memories are represented in visual "interventions".

 In The Hitchhikers, 2015, for example, two women hang on to the back of a 1940’s era US Army plane, as it speeds through the sky; a surreal, fantasy based, escapist representation, culled from my father's tales of heroism and liberation.
 Through constructions such as these, I am drawn back to his anecdotes, encouraged to pose questions about my own history and identity.